Server troubleshooting is a fine art, but there are some quick and easy methods and tips to get things running...

 Surprisingly, server and related logs are often overlooked.

 When an issue comes up, technicians think they know what the issue is and spend hours trying to prove their theory.
-But if they spend a few minutes looking at the logs, they would see an exact cause of the problem recorded.
-Permission issues are easier to fix if you know what two things are trying to talk, and with what account, for example.
+But if they spend a few minutes looking at the logs, they would see an exact cause of the problem is recorded.
+Permission issues are easier to fix if you know what two things are trying to talk and with what account, for example.

 Check the Event Viewer logs on Microsoft Windows or syslogs on Unix/Linux servers for warnings and errors.
 Application logs are also worth reading, as they often contain error data that point you in the right direction of a root cause.
 Retain log data in a sequestered storage location to track long-term server status and behavior.